Accounts controlled by Ciro Santilli Updated +Created

 Marc Verdiell Updated +Created

-Marc Verdiell is a human electrical engineer best known for being the creator and host of the CuriousMarc YouTube channel.
+Marc Verdiell is a French electrical engineer born in 1963 or 1964[ref] and best known for being the creator and host of the CuriousMarc YouTube channel where he does mind blowing repairs and reverse engineering of vintage computers and other electronic equipment.

 Figure 1. .
 Source.
-Location inferred from Marc's videos', but likely, he often frequents the place, and it looks a bit like that.
+Location inferred from Marc's videos, but likely, he often frequents the place, and it looks a bit like that.

 Video 1.